 Modern computer laboratory facilities are essential in preparing students for professional positions in the world of computer science and software engineering practice and research.
-CIS department facilities include the Computer Projects Lab, the Game and Multimedia Environments (GAME) Lab, the Database and Multimedia Systems Lab, the Research Laboratory for Sustainable Systems (RLSS), the Security and Forensics Research Lab (SAFE), the Vehicular Networking Systems Research Lab and the Virtual Engineering Laboratory (VEL), and the Wearable Sensing and Signal Processing Laboratory (WSSP).
+CIS department facilities include the Computer Projects Lab, the Game and Multimedia Environments (GAME) Lab, the Database and Multimedia Systems Lab, the Research Laboratory for Sustainable Systems (RLSS), the Security and Forensics Research Lab (SAFE), the Vehicular Networking Systems Research Lab, the Virtual Engineering Laboratory (VEL), and the Wearable Sensing and Signal Processing Laboratory (WSSP).

-The Database Research Group in the Department of Computer and Information Science at the University of Michigan - Dearborn has strong faculty members who are active in the database area.
-They conduct innovative research in database management systems and related areas.
+The Data Science/Management Research Group in the Department of Computer and Information Science at the University of Michigan - Dearborn has strong faculty members who are active in the data science/management areas.
+They conduct innovative research in data science/management and related areas.
 Their research projects have been funded by various federal and industrial sponsors including the U.S. National Science Foundation (NSF), the U.S. National Institutes of Health (NIH), Michigan Life Science Corridor, IBM Corporation, and Ford Motor Company.
-The faculty members in the group have published research results in refereed quality journals and conference proceedings including IEEE Transactions on Data and Knowledge Engineering, IEEE Transactions on Big Data, IEEE Transactions on Services Computing, IEEE Transactions on Multimedia, ACM Transactions on Database Systems, ACM Transactions on Information Systems, IEEE Transactions on Data and Knowledge Engineering, IEEE Transactions on Multimedia, the VLDB Journal, Information Systems, Data and Knowledge Engineering, Distributed and Parallel Databases, Pattern Recognition, International Conference on Very Large Data Bases (VLDB), IEEE International Conference on Data Engineering (ICDE), and IEEE International Conference on Multimedia Computing and Systems (ICMCS).
-They actively participate in professional activities including serving on the editorial boards for various technical journals and magazines (e.g., IEEE Multimedia, Multimedia Tools and Applications, International Journal of Semantic Computing) and serving as program/organizing committee members/chairs for numerious international conferences (e.g., ICDE, DEXA, WISE, WAIM, ACM Multimedia, etc).
+The faculty members in the group have published research results in refereed quality journals and conference proceedings including IEEE Transactions on Data and Knowledge Engineering, IEEE Transactions on Big Data, IEEE Transactions on Services Computing, IEEE Transactions on Multimedia, ACM Transactions on Database Systems, ACM Transactions on Information Systems, ACM Transactions on Management Information Systems, ACM Transactions on the Web, the VLDB Journal, Information Systems, Data and Knowledge Engineering, Distributed and Parallel Databases, Pattern Recognition, International Conference on Very Large Data Bases (VLDB), IEEE International Conference on Data Engineering (ICDE), and IEEE International Conference on Multimedia Computing and Systems (ICMCS).
+They actively participate in professional activities including serving on the editorial boards for various technical journals and serving as program/organizing committee members/chairs for numerous international conferences.
 Learn more.

 This is an NSF-sponsored research laboratory.